MaWe96/Numerical-Methods-Lab-Report/README.md

-The lab assignment consists of five exercises.
+This lab assignment consists of five exercises.

 They surround the following topics:
 * Numerical Differentiation (methods: Second and Fourth order central difference formulas)